 Graduates of this Ph.D. program will be able to:

-- Utilize qualitative and/or quantitative methods to conduct research on major issues related to globalization.
+- Utilize qualitative and/or quantitative methods to conduct research on major issues of contemporary global significance.

 - Publicize best practices and innovative findings through teaching, presentations, and publications in various formats.